norcams/docs-enduser/docs/FAQ.rst

 .. code-block:: none

-  This work was performed on the UH-IaaS infrastructure cloud, owned by the University of Oslo and University of Bergen, and co-operated by their respective IT departments. http://www.uh-iaas.no/
+  The computations/simulations was performed on the Norwegian Academic Community Cloud (UH-IaaS), using resources provided by the University of Bergen and the University of Oslo. http://www.uh-iaas.no/

-If you publish a paper where we, or rather one or more of us, are co-authors, please contact us for the correct author information.